Nurseries Online

 Troubleshooting Sugar Cane Mulch Issues

-Check monthly – refresh when layer thins below 3cm, typically 2-3 times per season.
+Check mulch depth monthly.
+Reapply when the layer thins below 3 cm, usually 2–3 times per growing season.

 Frequently Asked Questions